HumanCellAtlas/metadata-schema/.github/ISSUE_TEMPLATE/schema_update.md

 * New fields
 * Updates to repo documentation or examples-->

-*e.g.*: The `cell_line.json` schema description needs to be updated to reflect that the cell line schema is for describing both cell lines and cultures, and all of primary, immortalized, etc. of those types.
+*e.g.*: I would like to add a new field - `random_integer` - to this schema to allow data contributors to assign a random integer to the cell line.

 **What new field(s) need to be changed/added?**